Yakobbb/spiderverse_scriptor/README.md

 # spiderverse_scriptor

-Training a basic LLM from scratch on the first Spiderverse script.
+Training a basic LLM from scratch on the Spiderverse movie scripts.
 Will roughly emulate nanoGPT, or GPT2.